ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 Since this app is not trusted (too expensive), you will have to accept few times to install (Click on "More info" when Windows wants to protect your PC).

+If you have updated your application to 1.2.0 please use a new itemfilter as some changes may break your existing one!

 ## Features

  - Easy to use